 Reduce caregiver stress with helpful tech tools

 It goes without saying that caring for an older adult is an incredibly stressful job.
-Even if it doesn’t always feel that way, you do have the power to reduce and manage your stress levels.

 We found an excellent stress reduction tool called Virtual Hope Box.
 It’s a free smartphone app that’s been proven to work.

 We like this app because it’s simple, customizable with your own photos and videos, and has a variety of quick calming tools.

 The games and exercises are also helpful because they’re convenient and fast ways to take your mind off things.

 We explain what Virtual Hope Box is, how it helps caregivers, and give an overview of the app’s features.

 Virtual Hope Box is a smartphone app that helps people cope with anxiety or depression.
 These techniques also work well for coping with chronic stress.

 The app was originally created by clinical psychologists working for the U.S. Military.

 The purpose was to help military personnel who face issues like post-traumatic stress disorder, anxiety, depression, or suicidal thoughts because of war-related trauma.

 Today, many people use the app is used to cope with a variety of challenging situations.